seanreed1111/sql-recipes/recipes.md

 | Suzi |    893        |                41.2281 |
 +-------+--------------+------------------------+
 ```
 ## The percentages represent the ratio of each driver’s miles to the total miles for all drivers.
-To perform the percentage calculation, you need a per-group SUMmary to get each driver’s miles and also an overall SUMmary to get the total miles.
+To perform the percentage calculation, you need a per-group summary to get each driver’s miles and also an overall summary to get the total miles.
 This query to get the overall mileage total:

 ```sql
 -- This query gets the overall mileage total